data-steve/rowcol/_clean/spreadsheet_builder/E1_PHASE_1_TEMPLATE_SYSTEM.md

 // - Rows 46-76: Payroll (GL 60100-60199, any client)
 //
 // THE HARD PART IS NOT THE EXCEL:
-// - The hard part is temporal bucketing (invoice date + DSO → month)
+// - The hard part is temporal bucketing (invoice due date + payment patterns → month)
 // - The hard part is recurrence detection (3+ with ±10% variance)
 // - The hard part is storing per-client learning (overrides improve confidence)
 // - The hard part is making it work for nonprofit/agency/SaaS/professional services